EmmanuelConrardy/EmmanuelConrardy.github.io/basics-of-productivity/index.md

 title: Basics of productivity
 subtitle: Advices for you and your team
-description: Let's have a closer look on how we work
+description: Let's have a closer look on how it works
 author: Emmanuel Conrardy
 theme: black